HTML

 <span>

-The <span> HTML element is the generic inline container for content.
+The <span> HTML element is a generic inline container for phrasing content, which does not inherently represent anything.

 Text and structure